achmelev/lilac/docs/reference/markdowns/main.markdown

 States  that the annotation appears on the type of a local variable including resource variables.
 This is a [block statement](#statements) with the following syntax:

     ::ebnf
-    variable type target statement = 'targets', ['resource'], 'var', 'types', '{', {variable range},'}' ;
+    variable type target statement = 'targets', ['resource'], 'var', 'types', '{', {excluding bytecode range},'}' ;
-    variable range = label, ['->', label] ;

-The member statements of the block statement are **bytecode ranges** where the local variable is valid.
-Every range is specified as as the label of the first instruction possibly followed bei **->** and then by the label of the first instruction after the range.
+The member statements of the block statement are [excluding bytecode ranges](#bytecode-ranges) specifying the areas of the method's bytecode where the variable is valid.

 Example: